-Proposal for a Bachelor of Arts in Origins Sciences ("Origins Major") Sponsoring unit: the Institute for the Science of Origins
+Proposal for a Bachelor of Arts in Origins Sciences ("Origins Major") Sponsoring unit: the Institute for the Science of Origins a.

-- 1. How is the proposed program important to the sponsoring department/interdisciplinary program? - a.
 Discuss the relationship between the proposed new program and current programs (graduate and/or undergraduate), including its impact with respect to allocation of resources.